ros-controls/ros2_control/hardware_interface/doc/hardware_components_userdoc.rst

 Definitions and Nomenclature
 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-Hardware interfaces use life cycle state machine `defined for ROS2 nodes <https://design.ros2.org/articles/node_lifecycle.html>`_.
+Hardware interfaces use the lifecycle state machine `defined for ROS2 nodes <https://design.ros2.org/articles/node_lifecycle.html>`_.
 There is only one addition to the state machine, that is the initialization method providing hardware configuration from URDF file as argument.

 Hardware Interface